-The Dwarf-flowered heartleaf (Hexastylis naniflora) is a federally endangered plant species that can be found around Lake Blalock.
-Amazingly, the only places this species can be found are in parts of North and South Carolina.
+The Dwarf-flowered heartleaf (Hexastylis naniflora) is a federally-endangered plant species only found in North and South Carolina.
 Within Lake Blalock, Dwarf-flowered heartleaf typically resides within the buffer area.
-Spartanburg Water, in an effort to protect this federally endangered species, developed the Lake Blalock Buffer Management Plan.
+Spartanburg Water, in an effort to protect this federally-endangered species, developed the Lake Blalock Buffer Management Plan, available here.
 The buffer management plan sets regulations on the activities that are allowed within the buffer.

 Spartanburg Water will continue to develop beneficial programs to educate citizens about the Dwarf-flowered heartleaf.
 The goal of Spartanburg Water is to protect this species so that one day it may once again flourish.

-Learn how you can help protect Dwarf-flowered heartleaf.
+Learn how you can help protect Dwarf-flowered heartleaf here.

-If you would like more information on the Dwarf-flowered heartleaf, please contact John Moore by phone at (864) 578-5442 or by email at email@example.com.
+If you would like more information about any of our conservation programs, contact John Moore by phone at (864) 578-5442 or by email at email@example.com.